Waupaca County Court Records

 Phone: (715) 258-4466

-Victims of crime can use the Wisconsin VINE (Victim Information and Notification Everyday) system at (888) 944-8463 to receive automated notifications about changes in an offender’s custody status.
+If you're a crime victim, you can use the Wisconsin VINE (Victim Information and Notification Everyday) system at (888) 944-8463 to receive automated notifications about changes in an offender's custody status.

 Statewide Criminal History Checks

-Members of the public can request criminal background checks through two methods:
+Members of the public can request criminal background checks in two ways:

-By mail using Form DJ-LE-250 — Requesters may download the Single Name Record Request Form (DJ-LE-250) and mail it with the appropriate fee to:
+2. By mail using Form DJ-LE-250 – Download the Single Name Record Request Form (DJ-LE-250) and mail it with the appropriate fee to:

 Wisconsin Department of Justice